vivid-planet/comet/.changeset/yellow-dots-listen.md

 "@comet/blocks-admin": minor
 ---

-Improvements to the layout selection UX in createColumnsBlock
+Improve layout selection UX in `createColumnsBlock`

+Hide select when there's only one layout for a specific number of columns